-This road hierarchy is consistent with, and is supported by, the following policies:
+This road hierarchy is consistent with, and is supported by, the following Guidelines:

-- Policy on School Bus routes
+- · Guidelines on School Bus routes

-- Policy on Access to Rural Properties
+- · Guidelines on Access to Rural Properties- including Quarries

-- Policy on Evaluation of Sealed Roads
+- Guidelines on Evaluation of Sealed Roads

 8. REVIEW

 The classifications of individual roads under this road hierarchy are subject to change by resolution of Council at any time.